Welcome to Trinity

 Uptown Cemetery & Mausoleum

 Trinity Church Cemetery and Mausoleum, located uptown in Hamilton Heights, offers the only active community mausoleum in Manhattan.
 In addition to being a beautiful place to visit, the Mausoleum also serves those with immediate interment needs and those who are planning ahead.

 Join Us for Worship Services

 No matter where you are in your spiritual journey, you are welcome at Trinity.
 As Episcopalians, we seek and serve Christ in all people.

-Join us in person on Sundays for our 8am, 9am, 9:15am Family Service, 11:15am Holy Eucharist, and 8pm Compline by Candlelight.
-We also offer online worship on Sundays at 9:15am and 11:15am and weekdays at 12:05pm.
+Join us in person on Sundays for our 8am, 9am, 11:15am Holy Eucharist, and 8pm Compline by Candlelight.
+We also offer worship on weekdays at 12:05pm, as well as a new Contemplative Eucharist Wednesdays at 5:30pm.
 Musical leadership during our services is provided by The Choir of Trinity Wall Street.

-Events and videos can be accessed in our Events Calendar and Video Portal, and service bulletins to follow along from home are available for download on each service's page.
+Event details, livestreams and on-demand videos can be accessed in our Events Calendar and Video Portal, and service bulletins are available to download on each service's page.

 We advocate for social justice, and partner with organizations that share our values and seek to improve the lives of our neighbors.

 From Young Adults to Congregational Arts, Trinity Knitters to LGBT Concerns, Trinity Men to Care for Caregivers, we are an active community that supports one another and fosters learning and spiritual growth.